STM32F7508 Discovery Kit Setup Instructions

 - 128-Mbit SDRAM

-- Flash the bootloader image onto the device.
-See Bootloader Flashing Instructions for ST boards
+In addition, flash the bootloader image onto the device.
+For more information, see Bootloader Flashing Instructions for ST boards.

 - Launch Qt Creator and select Tools > Options > Devices > MCU.